Utilisable/uophysicsdemos/_demos/whirligig.md

 card_picture: 1D50.20_1.jpg
 ---

-A feather falls more slowly than a ball down a tube due to air resistance.
-When the tubes are evacuated, both the feather and ball fall with equal speed.
+A light ball and heavy mass are attached together by a string in a clear tube.
+When the lighter ball is spun around, it lifts the heavier mass.

 ### Instruction ###
-With both cylinders in air, rotate the tubes by 180 degrees...
+With the lighter ball on top, start spinning the whirligig slowly.
+The tension in the string will cause the heavier mass to rise.

 {% picture 1D50.20_1.jpg %}
 Wooden ball with mass:
 {% include youtubePlayer.html id="6lu8ywG0ZFI" %}